Nirmalvani/Amazon_Sales_Report/README.md

 # Amazon_Sales_Report
-In this I have have done Data Analysis for Amazon Sales data for last quarter and have made a complete report for that.
+In this, I have have done Data Analysis for Amazon Sales data for the last quarter and have made a complete report for that.